 nausea, pain in your upper stomach, itching, loss of appetite, dark urine, clay-colored stools, jaundice (yellowing of your skin or eyes).

 blurred vision, dry mouth, nose or throat;

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 See also: Flextra side effects (in more detail)

 What other drugs will affect acetaminophen, caffeine, and phenyltoloxamine?

-This list is not complete.
 Other drugs may interact with acetaminophen, caffeine, and phenyltoloxamine, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.